wmandai/workice-docs/docs/source/install.rst

 Create Database
 ^^^^^^^^^^^^^^^^^
+..
+ATTENTION:: Do not use a password that contains a #(Hash) character (It will be treated as a comment)

 You’ll need to create a new database along with a user to access it.
 Most hosting companies provide an interface to handle this or you can run the SQL statements below.

  - Give your database a name e.g **workicecrm**